-- (a) perf tool - First copy the input file to your local directory: cp /opt/ece571/401.bzip2/input.source . - Use the perf tool to gather user instruction counts for bzip2:
+- (a) perf tool - First copy the input file to your local directory: (be sure to include the period in the command, it means copy to current directoy)

+cp /opt/ece571/401.bzip2/input.source .

-perf stat -e instructions:u /opt/ece571/401.bzip2/bzip2 -k -f ./input.source - i.
-Run the benchmark 5 times.Report the instruction count for each, as well as the overall average. - ii.
-Run the benchmark 5 more times, but this time measure user cycles rather than instructions.
-Report the cycle count for each, as well as the overall average. - iii.
-Now gather and report the results for bzip2.reverse which is the same benchmark, but compiled with the link order reversed (reverse alphabetical rather than alphabetical).
+- Use the perf tool to gather user instruction counts for bzip2: perf stat -e instructions:u /opt/ece571/401.bzip2/bzip2 -k -f ./input.source - i.
+Run the benchmark 5 times.
+Report the instruction count for each, as well as the overall average. - ii.
+Note!
+Your result should be more than 1 million instructions!
+If you get less and can't figure out why, let me know so we can make sure you are running things properly. - iii.
+Run the benchmark 5 more times, but this time measure user cycles (cycles:u) rather than instructions.

+Report the cycle count for each, as well as the overall average.

-perf stat -e instructions:u,cycles:u /opt/ece571/401.bzip2/bzip2.reverse -k -f ./input.source Gather results for instructions and cycles (5 times) and report the individual and overall average results. - (b) Questions to Answer - i.
+- iv.
+Now gather and report the results for bzip2.reverse which is the same benchmark, but compiled with the link order reversed (reverse alphabetical rather than alphabetical). perf stat -e instructions:u,cycles:u /opt/ece571/401.bzip2/bzip2.reverse -k -f ./input.source Gather results for instructions and cycles (5 times) and report the individual and overall average results. - (b) Questions to Answer - i.
 Are the instruction counts deterministic, or do they vary?
 How large is the variation? - ii.
 Are the cycle counts deterministic, or do they vary?
 How large is the variation? - iii.
 Does changing the link order change the instructions or cycle metrics?